st3v3nmw/lsfr.io/content/kv-store/leader-election.md

     {
       "role": "leader|candidate|follower",
       "term": <int>,
-      "leader": ":<port>",      # null if no known leader "voted-for": ":<port>"    # null if haven't voted this term
+      "leader": ":<port>",         # null if no known leader "voted-for": ":<port>",      # null if haven't voted this term
                                    # own address if voted for self
-    }
+      "peers": [":<port>", ...]    # all cluster members, sorted lexicographically }
 ```